-October 14th is International E-Waste Day, 2022, a day when leading experts, producer responsibility organizations and the WEEE (Waste Electrical and Electronic Equipment) Forum call on households, businesses and governments to get behind efforts to get more dead, obsolete and surplus plug-in or battery-operated products to facilities where they can be either repaired for reuse or recycled to recover valuable materials and reduce the need for new resources.
+October 14th is International E-Waste Day, 2022.
+Leading experts, producer responsibility organizations and the WEEE (Waste Electrical and Electronic Equipment) Forum call on households, businesses and governments to get behind efforts to get more dead, obsolete and surplus plug-in or battery-operated products to facilities where they can be either repaired for reuse or recycled to recover valuable materials and reduce the need for new resources.

 E-waste Is the Fastest Growing Segment of the Global Waste Stream

 In 2020, the Global E-waste Monitor reported that an estimated 53.6 million metric tonnes (MT) of WEEE was generated in 2019.
-That represented a 21 percent jump in the five years since 2014, with e-waste on a predicted course to hit 74 MT by 2030.
+That represented a 21 percent jump in the five years since 2014.
+By 2030, e-waste is predicted to hit 74 MT.

-Global e-waste generation is therefore growing annually about 3 to 4 percent, a problem attributed to higher consumption rates of electronics, shorter product lifecycles and limited repair options.
+Global e-waste generation is therefore growing annually about 3 to 4 percent.
+This is attributed to higher consumption rates of electronics, shorter product lifecycles and limited repair options.
 Historically, tech companies have accelerated the pace of obsolescence by manufacturing products which batteries can’t be replaced, newer devices that won’t accept old cables, and software upgrades that won’t run on older devices.
 Consumers are purchasing the latest models in anticipation of 5G networks.

 E-Waste Contains Hazardous Waste